ayushsharma-1/nashik-darshan/sdks/ts/README.md

 ### Using Custom Axios Instance

 You can configure the SDK to use your own axios instance with custom interceptors, default headers, or other configurations.
-This is useful when you want to share axios configuration across your application.
+The API classes extend `BaseAPI` which accepts an axios instance as the third constructor parameter.

 #### Basic Custom Axios Setup